MRFrazer25/AutoDefender_Hackathon/README.md

 - **Playbook Actions**: AutoDefender bundles common responses (drop rule + log + webhook) into a single approval prompt.
 Approve once and all steps execute in order, keeping humans in the loop but reducing clicks.
 - **Playbook Editor**: Customize response workflows from the Streamlit UI.
 Define conditions (severity, keywords) and action sequences without editing JSON files manually.
 - **Webhook Notifications**: When you approve a playbook step with `WEBHOOK_NOTIFY`, the console sends a JSON payload to your configured webhook (e.g., Slack/Teams).
-Leave the webhook URL blank if you prefer to stay offline—no data leaves your machine by default.
+Leave the webhook URL blank if you prefer to stay offline - no data leaves your machine by default.
 - **GeoIP Context**: Public IPs are automatically enriched with location, ISP, and network data.
 This context appears in AI explanations and webhook notifications.
 - **Multi-Source Monitoring**: Monitor multiple Suricata instances, archived logs, or distributed sensors by entering multiple file paths (one per line) in the Setup page.